Reviewed by Jil McIntosh

 Tires come in all shapes and sizes (okay, maybe not shapes).
 One of the most important ways to classify tires is the season or weather for which they’re designed.
 In that regard, there are four common types of tire in Canada:

-Depending on the manufacturer, you may see different names, or tires that exist in between two categories.
+Depending on the manufacturer, you may see different names, such as a company that includes “performance” on a summer tire.
 But if you understand these four types, you’re well on your way to understanding which tires you need.

 There are two main differences between these tire types: their tread and their rubber compound.

-The tread is the flat edge of the tire that makes contact with the ground.
-Different tread patterns and depths are useful for different things.
-Think of an off-road tire with deep treads for gripping loose gravel or mud.
-Then, think of the tires on a drag racing car — totally smooth to maximize traction on flat, dry concrete.
+The tread is on the flat edge of the tire that makes contact with the ground.
+Different tread patterns and depths are useful for different purposes.
+Think of an off-road tire with deep treads for getting through loose gravel or mud.
+Then, think of the tires on a drag racing car — totally smooth to maximize their contact and traction on a flat, dry surface.

-Rubber compounds are mixtures of different rubbers.
-Different compounds give the tires different qualities like hardness or temperature sensitivity.
+Rubber compounds are mixtures of rubber with various materials and chemicals.
+These can include polymers, antioxidants, plasticizers, and more.
+Different compounds give tires different qualities, such as firmness or temperature sensitivity.

 Let’s look at the differences between the four main tire types: